ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

 Backwards compatibility with old scripts
 ========================================

-It's easy to convert old ActiveX scripts to use PyMotorCAD.
+You can convert old ActiveX scripts to use PyMotorCAD as indicated in the subsequent sections.

 Change communication method
 ----------------------------

-Old scripts connect to Motor-CAD using ActiveX:
+Old ActiveX scripts use this code to connect to Motor-CAD:

 .. code:: python